-The Working Group believes that prohibitions in the Applicant Guidebook, Terms & Conditions, and in the Registry Agreement are the best way to prevent private auctions in the future.
-In other words, participation in a private auction will result in a cancellation of your application (if discovered during the application process) or forfeiture of your TLD (if it is discovered after the TLD is awarded).
+Do you agree with many Working Group members who believe that prohibitions in the Applicant Guidebook, Terms & Conditions, and in the Registry Agreement are the best way to prevent private resolutions in the future.
+In other words, participation in a private resolution, including private auction, where applicants may profit from withdrawing their applications would result in a cancellation of your application (if discovered during the application process) or forfeiture of its TLD (if it is discovered after the TLD is awarded).
 Do you agree?
 Do you believe other suggested mechanisms (e.g., increasing application fees), may be more effective, or could be used in tandem?

+If you agree that private resolution overall is potentially problematic, do you believe that there is any practical way to prevent private resolution that allows losing applicants to receive a financial benefit?
+Or is the issue with private resolution one that requires a complete ban?
+Or is it impossible to prevent private resolutions, and they should therefore be allowed (as noted in option 2 above)?
+Please explain.

+Do you believe instead that there are practical ways to allow some forms of private resolution but disallow others, as indicated in option 3 above?
+What would be the acceptable or non-acceptable forms of private resolution and why?
+Who should determine whether parties in a contention set have or have not engaged in non-acceptable forms of private resolution and how would such a determination be established?

-Some believe that if an application fee for a TLD were high enough, it would deter applicants from applying for TLDs with the intent of going to a private auction.
+Some believe that if an application fee for a TLD were high enough, it would deter applicants from applying for TLDs with the intent of profiting from a private resolution.
 Do you believe that increasing application fees will have that effect?
 Why or why not?
-If you agree, at what amount would application fees need to be set at to deter applicants from applying for TLDs with the intent of going to auction (e.g., rough estimate or instead, criteria by which an amount could be established)?
+If you agree, at what amount would application fees need to be set at to deter applicants from applying for TLDs with the intent of profiting from withdrawing their applications (e.g., rough estimate or instead, criteria by which an amount could be established)?

 Deliberations